Last week, I did it. I finally did it. After five years of auditioning for Chicago P.D., I landed a part, a nice speaking part with lines.

 My scene was with Tommy Lee Jones.
 He played the warden.
-I didn’t have a clue who is was.
+I didn’t have a clue who he was.
 I thought he was a country music star making a crossover to film.

 The next time I played a prison guard was in Public Enemies.
 Though technically I was not a prison guard, I was custodian, and not just any custodian, but the custodian who John Dillinger scared with a carved piece of soap that looked like gun to make a prison break.
 Johnny Depp played Dillinger, and I knew who he was from People magazine.

 Both parts called for the character to be scared to death, which I was at both auditions, at the call backs and on the set, but this role on Chicago P.D. would have to rely on my acting.
 Which is a different kind of scary.

 The break down called for a “nerdy, brusque” prison guard.
 The nerdy part was easy.
 I just had to show up.
 The brusque part was where the acting would have to come in.

 The late Jane Alderman, who was a casting director and a teacher of mine, would always say to me, though I did not get it at the time, “You are an improviser.
 Use your improvising in your acting.”

 She passed away a couple of years ago, but her lesson finally got through to me just in time.

 I approached my scene as if I was working at the DVM.
 It didn’t have to be more complicated than that.
 Thank you improv, and thank you, Jane Alderman.